mesonbuild/meson/docs/markdown/Syntax.md

 ## Foreach statements

-To do an operation on all elements of an array, use the `foreach` command.
-As an example, here's how you would define two executables with corresponding tests.
+To do an operation on all elements of an iterable, use the `foreach` command.

+> Note that Meson variables are immutable.
+Trying to assign a new value
+> to the iterated object inside a foreach loop will not affect foreach's
+> control flow.

+### Foreach with an array

+Here's an example of how you could define two executables with corresponding tests using arrays and foreach.

 ```meson
 progs = [['prog1', ['prog1.c', 'foo.c']],